kdgregory/log4j-aws-appenders/docs/jsonlayout.md

 parse text logs, it's faster and less error-prone to simply send JSON.

-This layout transforms the raw logging event into JSON, adding optional information such as the server's hostname, EC2 instance tags, and user-defined metadata.
+This layout transforms the raw logging event into JSON, adding optional information such as the server's hostname, EC2 instance ID, and user-defined metadata.
 You can use it with any appender, not just the ones in this library.

 For Logback, there's also [JsonAccessLayout](jsonaccesslayout.md), which similarly formats access logs.

+The Log4J 2.x library does not provide this class; see [below](#log4j2_support) for more information.

 ## Configuration